The Bankrate promise

 The Capital One Spark Cash Plus offers a simple, flat-rate rewards program that makes it an easy-to-use card for businesses.
 You won’t have to worry about enrolling or activating eligible categories — simply swipe and earn cash back rewards.

-The Plum Card from American Express, on the other hand, has a unique rewards structure.
-Instead of cash back, you’ll receive a 1.5 percent discount on your credit card bill if your credit card statement is paid in full within 10 days of your statement closing date.
+The Plum Card from American Express, on the other hand, has a unique “rewards” structure.
+Instead of cash back, you’ll receive an unlimited 1.5 percent discount on eligible charges when you pay within 10 days of your statement closing date; the discount will be applied to your next statement when you pay at least the minimum payment due by the Please Pay By date.
 While you won’t earn rewards to use at a future date like you would with the Spark Cash Plus, you’ll still save money on your statement balances you’d otherwise have to pay.
 However, if you don’t make your payments early, you won’t earn the discount — which could make the card less valuable for some.